asiapacificforum/nhrihub/README.md

 ## Internationalization
 The basic structure for internationalization has been included.

 For languages other than English, locale translation files need to be added in the config/locales directory and subdirectories, as well as the config/locales directories and subdirectories of all the modules in vendor/gems.
 Translations may also be required for javascript, these may be found in lib/assets/javascripts/xx.js

+Each module also includes translation files in its config/locales directory, and for javascript in lib/assets/javascripts/locales

 The url format for translated versions are (e.g. French version) your_domain/fr/admin/users.